Quadrilateral0/Note-Taker/README.md

 # Note Taking Application
 ## Description
 For this project, I created an application that that can be used to write and save notes.
 This application utilizes an Express.js backend and will save and retrieve note data from a JSON file.
+Functionality was tested using Insomnia.

 ## Table of Contents
 - [Usage](#usage)